 For complete details regarding application procedures, contact the Admissions Office or the Department of Exercise and Sport Science.

-Note: Exercise and sport science majors with sport management emphasis are required to take BIO 101; C-S 101; ECO 110, 120 to meet prerequisites for advanced courses and/or for admission to the emphasis.
+Exercise and sport science majors with sport management emphasis are required to take BIO 103 or 105; C-S 101; ECO 110, 120 to meet prerequisites for advanced courses and/or for admission to the emphasis.
 These courses will also fulfill General Education requirements.